 AMCP Committees – The committees of AMCP are the building blocks of the organization.
 Committees cover a wide variety of areas – from Educational Affairs to Professional Practice.
 Committee Service is a minimum of one year.
 The Call for Committee Members is sent to all AMCP members in September of each year.
 For more information on the different AMCP committees, click here.

-AMCP Meetings & Conferences – AMCP conferences are the premier educational events of the managed care pharmacy industry.
+AMCP National Meetings – AMCP national meetings are the premier educational events of the managed care pharmacy industry.
 Individuals can submit a proposal through AMCP’s call for proposals, volunteer to moderate a session or work in the AMCP booth!
-For more information on volunteering at an AMCP meeting, click here.
+For more information on volunteering at an AMCP national meeting, click here.

 JMCP Peer Review and Author – JMCP, AMCP’s award winning peer reviewed journal, has several opportunities for members to become involved.
 Members may submit a manuscript or a letter to the editor for consideration.
 Individuals may also want to consider becoming a peer reviewer.
-For more information on these JMCP opportunities, click here.
+For more information on becoming an author, click here.
+For information on becoming a reviewer, click here.

 AMCP Diplomats – AMCP Diplomats are members who volunteer to work with schools/colleges of pharmacy as a resource on managed care pharmacy.
 Diplomats work to raise faculty awareness of AMCP; expose students to career opportunities in managed care and enhance communications between the schools and local AMCP members.
 For more information on the Diplomat program, including a list of current Diplomats, click here.